aguamar/thoughts/docs/10-about.md

 of most of the political and author-specific content found on this website.
 Formal papers contain no such influence without rationale and references.

-Mike may be contacted by sending any e-mail to this domain, though he conventionally prefers the user `mike'; he does not make use of ``social media'' websites, though he may (or may not) respond to queries on websites that he is a member of.
+Mike may be contacted at mtg at gnu dot org; he does not make use of "social media" websites, though he may (or may not) respond to queries on websites that he is a member of.

 (Note: This website itself is free---the source code is available via the commit hash links in the footer of various pages and the content is licensed for free